JandenMa/RecordComparison/README.md

      - `field` is the field name
      - `order` is the ordering rule, default  `'ASC'` for `ascending`
    - masterEof
-     - if book mark is greater than the length of master array, return `false`
+     - if book mark is greater than the length of master array, return `false` that means finish comparing
      - Type: `boolean`
    - isSorted
      - if you have sorted arrays in outer function, you should set it `true` to ensure the performance